-The miscarriage will usually take place 4 to 6 hours following the insertion of the tablets.
-In some cases the miscarriage may happen earlier or later.
+The miscarriage will usually take place 4 to 6 hours following the insertion of the Misoprostol tablets.
+In some cases, the miscarriage may happen earlier or later.

-During the treatment some women have very heavy bleeding and guite a lot of pain, whilst others have very little bleeding and mild pain.
+During the treatment some women have very heavy bleeding and quite a lot of pain, whilst others have very little bleeding and mild pain.

-What to expect at home
+What to expect at home?

 It is impossible to tell you exactly when you will start bleeding, how much you will bleed, or how much pain you will have, as this varies from person to person.
-Most women will start to bleed within the first 24 hours.
+Most women will have no bleeding after the initial Mifepristone tablet but then start to bleed within the first 24 hours after the Misoprostol pessaries.